issue 05 · may 2026 · the small web

 fresh catches from the indie web.

 A small, hand-picked log of web apps worth opening twice.
-Five issues since January 2026.
+Five monthly issues since January 2026, twenty-four apps in the current catch across seven categories, two long-form reviews this month.
 No algorithms, no rankings, no sponsors.

 t